jordanroskelley/jordanroskelley.github.io/posts/2014-08-04_Android_ADB.md

 The IDE uses adb to upload your app to a device and read it's logs.

-Things I use adb for outside the IDE:
+Things I use adb for (outside the IDE):

 * Check if my device is recognized
 	* `adb devices`